 How to Use the Circuit

-In the following sections we learn a typical circuit configuration using the same IC which can be applied in all products requiring precision remote touch stimulated operations.
+In the following sections we learn a typical circuit configuration using the same IC which can be applied in all products requiring precision remote proximity stimulated operations.

-The proposed capacitive touch and proximity sensor may be diversely used in many different applications as indicated in the following data:
+The proposed capacitive proximity sensor may be diversely used in many different applications as indicated in the following data: